guedou/guedou.github.io/r2m2_talks/2017_recon/slides.md

 ---

-The firmware update binary was useless
+The firmware update binary did not include any clue

 ---